55 Tufton Street: Protests

 In September 2020, the Extinction Rebellion group Writers Rebel demonstrated outside the building to protest against the influence that the lobby groups and think tanks have on government policy.
-Environmental campaigner veteran George Monbiot called out the Tufton think tanks for their tactics of denial and confusion over the climate science standing in front of the 55 Tufton Street - their 'heart of darkness'.
+Environmental campaigner veteran George Monbiot called out the Tufton think tanks for their tactics of denial and confusion over the climate science standing in front of the 55 Tufton Street – their 'heart of darkness'.

-After the downturn in the financial markets following the announced economic plans by Prime Minister Liz Truss in September 2022, the political campaign group, Led By Donkeys placed an oversized blue plaque at 55 Tufton Street, reading "The UK economy was crashed here".
+After the downturn in financial markets following the announced economic plans by Prime Minister Liz Truss in September 2022, the political campaign group Led By Donkeys placed an oversized blue plaque at 55 Tufton Street, reading "The UK economy was crashed here".
 In their video they argued that the thinktanks located here were behind the failed policies.

 In October 2022, Just Stop Oil supporters sprayed paint on the front of the building in protest at the actions of climate change denial group Global Warming Policy Foundation and other fossil-fuel lobby groups based in the building.